North East Surnames: Laidler to Lumley

 A later Victorian coal owner called Thomas Liddell built Ravensworth Castle on the site of a hall first built by his ancestor Colonel Liddell in 1724.
 Perhaps the most famous Liddell of all was Alice Liddell, whose great grandmother lived in the South Bailey in Durham City.
 Little Alice’s family were friends of Charles Lutwidge Dodgson who immortalised the young girl under his pen name Lewis Carroll as ‘Alice in Wonderland’.
 The surname Liddell also occurs in the forms Liddel and Liddle.

-A Thomas Liddell was Mayor of Newcastle in 1572 and was also the Sheriff of Newcastle in 1563-64.
-His son, another Thomas, also held both these positions being mayor in 1597 and 1609 and was Sheriff in 1592-93.
-The son of this Thomas, yet another Thomas was Mayor in 1625 and 1636.
-A Sir Henry Liddell was Mayor of Hartlepool in 1739 and a Sir Henry George Liddell Mayor of Hartlepool in 1785.
+A Thomas Liddell was mayor of Newcastle in 1572 and also the Sheriff of Newcastle in 1563-64.
+His son, another Thomas, also held both these positions being mayor in 1597 and 1609 and Sheriff in 1592-93.
+The son of this Thomas, yet another Thomas was mayor in 1625 and 1636.
+A Sir Henry Liddell was mayor of Hartlepool in 1739 and a Sir Henry George Liddell mayor of Hartlepool in 1785.

 Some of the ancestors of Catherine (Kate) Middleton, the Duchess of Cambridge were County Durham coal miners by the name of Liddell.
 Click on the image below to see the family tree of the Duchess and its North East connections.